Amazon Rainforest Trivia Questions

 Easy

-The Amazon rainforest is the largest tropical rainforest on Earth, covering over 5.5 million square kilometers.
+The Amazon rainforest is the largest tropical rainforest on Earth, covering about 5.5 million square kilometers.

 Click to reveal answer ›